tueimage/essential-skills/numpy-scipy-matplotlib.md

 The order of the shapes is similar to the ordering of matrix axes: first the length in *i*-direction (downwards) is given, then the *j*-direction (left-to-right).
-You can also use the `len` function to get the length of the first axis.
+You can also use the `len` function to get the length of the first axis:

 ```python
 m = np.array([[1, 2], [3, 4], [5, 6], [7, 8]])